dojt/OSQplus100/Compiler/Documents/qiskit-background.md

 - [Transpiler: qiskit.transpiler](https://docs.quantum.ibm.com/api/qiskit/transpiler#layout-stage)

-## We need to implement a (OSQ) backend: IQM example
+## IQM example: how to implement Provider, Backend, Transpile

-We can take IQM as an example of how to implement the Python objects needed for running one's own backend in the Qiskit framework.
+We can use IQM as an example of how to implement the Python objects needed for running one's own backend in the Qiskit framework.

 - [Qiskit on IQM](https://github.com/iqm-finland/qiskit-on-iqm)